tbenthompson/cutde/docs/README-tmpl.md

 ```

-## Ubuntu + PyOpenCL with system drivers**
+### Ubuntu + PyOpenCL with system drivers**
 ```
 conda install pyopencl ocl-icd ocl-icd-system
 ```
 You will need to install the system OpenCL drivers yourself depending on the hardware you have.
 See the "Something else" section below.

-## Windows
+### Windows

+See the PyCUDA instructions if you have an NVIDIA GPU.

-I'm not aware of anyone testing cutde on Windows yet.
+I'm not aware of anyone testing cutde on the GPU on Windows yet.
 It should not be difficult to install.
-I would expect that you install pyopencl via conda and then install the OpenCL libraries and drivers that are provided by your hardware vendor.
+I would expect that you install `pyopencl` via conda and then install the OpenCL libraries and drivers that are provided by your hardware vendor.
 See the "Something else" section below.

-## Something else
+### Something else
 I'd suggest starting by trying the instructions for the system most similar to yours above.
 If that doesn't work, never fear!
 OpenCL should be installable on almost all recent hardware and typical operating systems.
 [These directions can be helpful.](https://documen.tician.de/pyopencl/misc.html#installing-from-conda-forge).
 I am happy to try to help if you have OpenCL installation issues, but I can't promise to be useful.

-## Why can't I use Apple CPU OpenCL?
+### Why can't I use Apple CPU OpenCL?

 You might have gotten the message: `cutde does not support the Apple CPU OpenCL implementation and no other platform or device was found.
 Please consult the cutde README.`